-Without strong bones and joints, not only will your body’s “superstructure” be weak, you are also likely to suffer pain and discomfort.
-As we age, bone loss usually develops into osteoporosis, and brittle bones which in turn raises the risk of fractures which in turn can often lead to premature death.
-Arthritis also can develop in the joints which can be a source of debilitating pain.
+Without strong bones and joints, not only will your body’s “superstructure” be weak, you may also suffer pain and discomfort.
+As we age, bone loss can develop into osteoporosis and brittle bones, leading to painful fractures and in some cases premature death.
+Arthritis may develop in the joints, causing debilitating pain.

-Many people are under the impression that the cause of poor bone health is lack of calcium intake.
-Whereas that can be a factor it is only one of them.
-We all need a certain amount of calcium intake in an effective bio-available form…but, more often than not bone density loss is triggered when the blood becomes slightly acidic.
-In other words has a pH imbalance.
+It’s a common misconception that the cause of poor bone health is a lack of dietary calcium.
+In reality, this is just one factor in poor bone health.
+We all need a certain amount of calcium intake in an effective bio-available form…but, more often than not bone density loss is triggered when the blood becomes slightly acidic (I.e. the blood has a pH imbalance.)

-Because the human body cannot survive if the blood becomes acidic, the body’s systems will do as it normally does.
-Take action to ensure the immediate survival of the body even though it will lead to future problems at a later stage if not rectified…in this case by drawing calcium out of the bones to neutralize the acid in the blood.
+The human body cannot survive if the blood becomes acidic, so the body’s systems will do as it normally does: Take action to ensure the immediate survival of the body even though it will lead to future problems at a later stage if not rectified…in this case by drawing calcium out of the bones to neutralize the acid in the blood.

 - Get plenty of sensible sunshine…without sunscreen.
-Vitamin D is crucial to bone health.
+Vitamin D is crucial for good bone health.
 The amount of Vitamin D your body can produce and store in 20 minutes of direct sunshine is more than taking a month's worth of high dose of Vitamin D supplements.
 Plus there is reason to believe that the sunshine has health benefits that science is not even aware of yet.

-Apart from diet, exercise and sunshine you can supplement to help support a positive pH level in your blood.
-And, you can take a quality calcium supplement, but don’t overdo it.
+In addition to diet, exercise and sunshine you can take supplements to help support a positive blood pH level.
+You can also take a quality calcium supplement, but don’t overdo it.

-If you are already experiencing discomfort in the joints there are also some good nutrient that will support them and may even help with pain reduction.
+If you are already experiencing joint discomfort, there are some good joint supplements that will help support them and even help manage pain.

 If you feel that your calcium levels are low and need a boost and you also want some basic support for your joints, and also some support for alkalizing your body.